-Risk Factors:

-It is recommended that students displaying or possibly experiencing the risk factors and warning signs below see a doctor to be screened for type-1 and/or type-2 diabetes:
+Risk Factors for Type 2 Diabetes:

-Being overweight: The single greatest risk factor for
+- Being overweight: This is the single greatest risk factor for Type 2 Diabetes.

-is excess weight.
 In the US, almost one out of every five children is overweight.
-The chances are more than double that an overweight child will develop diabetes.

-Family history of diabetes: Many affected children and youth have at least one parent with diabetes or have a significant family history of the disease.

-Inactivity: Being inactive further reduces the body's ability to respond to insulin.

-Specific racial/ethnic groups: Native Americans, African Americans, Hispanics/Latinos, or Asian/ Pacific Islanders are more prone than other ethnic groups to develop type-2 diabetes.
+The chances are more than double that an overweight child will develop diabetes. - Family history of diabetes: Many affected children and youth have at least one parent with diabetes or have a significant family history of the disease. - Inactivity: Being inactive further reduces the body's ability to respond to insulin. - Specific racial/ethnic groups: Native Americans, African Americans, Hispanics/Latinos, or Asian/ Pacific Islanders are more prone than other ethnic groups to develop Type 2 diabetes.

-Age/Puberty: Type-1 diabetes usually occurs in the early years, and before reaching puberty.
-Type-2 diabetes is more likely to develop during or near puberty, probably because of normal rises in hormone levels that can cause insulin resistance during this stage of rapid growth and physical development.

-Warning Signs and Symptoms:
+Signs/Symptoms